Some of the artists featured so far ...

 Have you ever left an awe-inspiring gig with a multitude of questions buzzing in your head?
 Where does that sound come from?
 What’s the meaning of those lyrics?
 How famous are those artists at home?
 Does their music take political risks?
 What’s that instrument?
 What’s the culture behind their music?

-TalkingGigs is a brand new live experience that attempts to answer those questions AND give you an unforgettable night of ‘unplugged’ music.
+TalkingGigs is a live experience that attempts to answer those questions AND give you an unforgettable night of ‘unplugged’ music.
 Think of it as a cross between your favourite alternative music show and your favourite talk / interview format.

 Every TalkingGig offers unique insights into the life, work and culture of an artist, mixing conversation with intimate musical performance, questions from the audience and sometimes visuals.
 It’s an immersive ride into another world, a chance to get close and personal with some of the musicians you love and hear them talk about their countries, cultures, instruments and influences, illustrating their words with unique performances of their best known songs.